“In his house at R’lyeh, dead Cthulhu waits dreaming.”

 Anger stabbed at him.
 “Crap!
 Why is there always crap in the way?
 Bullshit!
 Crap, crap, crap!”

 “It’s the nature of magic.
 To make things hard.”

-He slowed his breathing, and gradually his anger slipped away.
+He slowed his breathing and gradually his anger melted away.
 This was a solution – perhaps an impossible solution, but it was more than they had five minutes ago.
 “Okay, okay, we’ll find a way round it.”